Getting the VAT details right on your invoices

 The rate of VAT you charge on your goods and services might be 20%, 5% or 0%, or they might be exempt from VAT altogether or even outside the scope of UK VAT.

-The flat rate scheme doesn’t change your invoices
+The VAT Flat Rate Scheme doesn't change your invoices

-You still have to charge the same VAT to your customers whether or not you are using the flat rate scheme.
-Don’t be confused into thinking that if you are on the flat rate scheme you charge a different amount to your customers - because you don’t.
+You still have to charge the same VAT to your customers whether or not you are using the VAT Flat Rate Scheme (FRS).
+Don't be confused into thinking that if you are on the VAT FRS you charge a different amount to your customers - because you don't.
 What is different on this scheme is how much VAT you will pay over to HMRC.
 Find out if you'd be better off on the VAT FRS with our VAT FRS calculator.

 Include your correct VAT number